beaflowers/CART-315/Process Journal/README.md

 I have some text on there but it looks terrible so I wanted to tweak the text some more but then I didn't do that.
 It looks like you have to manually install fonts as assets which I guess makes sense but seems like a whole pain in the ass tbh.
 Why can't I adjust textbox size and stuff easily idk it's fine Unity is not a text editor.
 Gotta figure this out more

+## Exploration Prototype 4

+Okay had an idea to try and connect raspberry pi to Unity to try and get a custom button working.
+Involved a lot of navigating serials and installing .net frameworks.
+Gegnerated a script that allows Unity to recieve input from an outside source - it doesn't seem too complicated?
+And my button thing works over Thonny so the circuit is good.
+Still not able to get this to work but it feels really close.
+I am getting debug errors within Unity itself...